dvesti/annielyu.com/content/post/2020-01-10-fun-blogdown-in-r-to-design-your-personal-website.md

 #### Configure the website name
   1. Name it in your own way!
 Change `title` in the file `config.toml` and modify `description` in `config/_default/params.toml`.
   1. If you'd like, you could personalize the URL of your site by modifying the `baseurl` in `config.toml`.
-But nothing comes free. :joy: I purchased my domain name (annielyu.com) from [Google Domains](domains.google).
+But nothing comes free. :joy: I purchased my domain name (http://annielyu.com/) from [Google Domains](https://domains.google/).
 The registration fee costs me $12 per year.
 And you can add [Google Analytics](https://analytics.google.com/analytics/web/) to your site by setting the `google_analytics` to be `UA-ACCOUNTID-1` in `config/_default/params.toml`.
 Your Google Analytics account ID can be found at *setting -> admin -> account settings*.

 By the way, if you'd like to enable comments on your site, you can sign up an account on [Disqus](https://disqus.com/) and configure the `Comments` part in the file `config/_default/params.toml`.